The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Regularly updating reading materials to ensure they are contemporary, diverse and relevant to the needs, interests, languages, cultural identity and experiences of learners

-Encouraging learners to broaden their reading experience through a wide variety of genres (you could use Bookzilla App on iPads)
+Encouraging learners to broaden their reading experience through a wide variety of genres and themes, such as using the Bookzilla app to explore

 2.2 Curriculum